-Thanks to the fantastic zoos in NYC, most of which are backed by the Wildlife Conservation Society, families have the opportunity to see animals from across the globe without ever leaving the city.
-From the massive Bronx Zoo (one of the biggest in North America) to the petite Central Park Zoo, these family attractions invite kids to learn about numerous species through storytimes, art activities and hands-on interactions with nature.
+NYC zoos are some of the most impressive in the world, and from the massive Bronx Zoo (one of the biggest in North America) to the petite Central Park Zoo, these family attractions invite kids to learn about numerous species through storytimes, art activities, camps, classes and hands-on interactions with nature.
 A few NYC zoos are even outfitted with petting zoos and critter-themed carousels to keep your gang entertained all day.
-Don't forget to hit up the New York Aquarium with kids who are fascinated by marine life!
+Don't forget to hit up the New York Aquarium with your aspiring marine biologists.

 Get an up-close look at the creatures swimming offshore at NYC’s own aquarium.
 Curious kids get to see a living re-creation of the Pacific coastline and catch sight of various East River species.
 Each day, there’s a lively sea lion show at the Aquatheater, plus feedings for the sea lions, sea otters, penguins, seals and walruses for families to watch.
-Visit Glover's Reef, a 150,000-gallon tank stocked with about 35 species of marine life from the coast of Belize, including jawfish and moray eels and take a peek at the cownose rays in the Conservation Hall.
-Pop into the 4-D Theater to watch “The Great Jelly Rescue,” starring Spongebob SquarePants (open daily, shows run approximately every 15 minutes), and head over to the temporary Sharks, Rays & Turtles exhibit to get excited for “Ocean Wonders: Sharks!,” a much larger scale tank which will open in summer of 2018 to teach visitors all about one of the ocean's coolest creatures.
+Though the New York Aquarium is still partly under construction from Hurricane Sandy damage, "Ocean Wonders: Sharks!"—a brand new exhibit—will open in summer of 2018 to teach visitors all about one of the ocean's coolest creatures.